-Woman killed in Los Angeles grocery store standoff shot by police
+Woman killed in Los Angeles grocery store standoff was shot by police

 Moore said the scenario confronting the two officers who exchanged gunfire with Atkins was “every officer’s worst nightmare.”
 But the chief said both officers did “what they needed to do” to defend the public and themselves.

-Additional reporting by Makini Brice in Washington; editing by Bill Trott and James Dalgleish
+Reporting by Steve Gorman; Additional reporting by Makini Brice in Washington; Editing by James Dalgleish and Peter Cooney